mjj29/streaminganalytics-github-sync/README.md

 - `eplapps-tools` from https://github.com/SoftwareAG/apama-eplapps-tools
 - `pysys` from https://github.com/pysys-test/pysys-test or from an installation of Software AG Apama
+- Install `pygithub` in your python environment
 - Set the following environment variables:
 	- `CUMULOCITY_SERVER_URL` - the address of your tenant
 	- `CUMULOCITY_USERNAME` - the username to access the tenant
 	- `CUMULOCITY_PASSWORD` - the password to access the tenant
-	- `GITHUB_REPO` - the owner/repo that you want to sync to in github
+	- `GITHUB_REPO` - the owner/repo that you want to sync to in GitHub
 	- `GITHUB_ACCESS_TOKEN` - a Personal Access Token which has permissions to write to the repository
 	- `GIT_BRANCH` - the branch to write to in the repository
 	- `EPL_TESTING_SDK` - the path to the eplapps-tools checkout